-A "Compulsory Interest Payment Date" means each Interest Payment Date prior to which, at any time during a period of six (6) months, a Compulsory Interest Payment Event occurred; provided, however, that (i) no Solvency Event has occurred and is continuing as of such Interest Payment Date and (ii) no Solvency Event would occur as a result of any payment of the relevant interest amount (including, for the avoidance of doubt, any Deferred Interest) on such Interest Payment Date (in which case the Issuer will only be required to pay the relevant interest amount other than the Solvency Shortfall).
+A "Compulsory Interest Payment Date" means each Interest Payment Date prior to which either:

+- a) at any time during a period of six months a Compulsory Interest Payment Event occurred; provided however, that (i) no Solvency Event has occurred and is continuing as of such Interest Payment Date and (ii) no Solvency Event would occur as a result of any payment of the relevant interest amount (including, for the avoidance of doubt, any Deferred Interest) on such Interest Payment Date (in which case the Issuer will only be required to pay the relevant interest amount other than the Solvency Shortfall); or - b) a Regulatory Event occurred that is continuing.

-A "Compulsory Interest Payment Event" will occur if:
+A "Compulsory Interest Payment Event" occurs when:

-- a) either the Issuer or the Guarantor has declared any dividend or other distribution (including for the avoidance of doubt, any nominal value reduction of the Guarantor's ordinary shares but not including a dividend made solely through the issuance of new shares) or has paid interest (or arrears thereof) on or in respect of any Junior Instruments and/or Parity Instruments excluding any declaration of a distribution or any interest payment (i) that is made intra-group; or (ii) that was itself mandatory under the terms and conditions of such Parity Instrument or Junior Instrument; or (iii) made in connection with any employee compensation arrangement so long as the dividend or distribution is itself either a Parity Instrument or Junior Instrument or if a derivative, where the deliverable is either a Parity Instrument or a Junior Instrument; or - b) redemption, repayment, repurchase or any other acquisition for purposes of cancellation of any of their respective Parity Instruments and/or Junior Instruments has been made by or on behalf of the Issuer or the Guarantor unless that redemption, repurchase or repayment was (i) made by way of a direct exchange into new Parity Instruments and/or Junior Instruments in an amount which is no more than the amount of the Parity Instruments or Junior Instruments; or (ii) made in connection with a distribution resulting from a nominal value reduction of the Guarantor's ordinary shares; or (iii) made in connection with any employee compensation arrangement; or (iv) was itself mandatory under the terms and conditions of such Parity Instrument or Junior Instrument.
+- a) either the Issuer or the Guarantor has declared any dividend or other distribution (including for the avoidance of doubt, any nominal value reduction of the Guarantor's ordinary shares but not including a dividend made solely through the issuance of new shares) or has paid interest (or arrears thereof) on or in respect of any Junior Instruments and/or Parity Instruments excluding any declaration of a distribution or interest payment (i) that is made intra-group; or (ii) that was itself mandatory under the terms and conditions of such Parity Instrument or Junior Instrument; or (iii) made in connection with any employee compensation arrangement so long as the dividend or distribution is itself either a Parity Instrument or Junior Instrument or a Junior Instrument; or - b) redemption, repayment, repurchase or any other acquisition for purposes of cancellation of any of their respective Parity Instruments and/or Junior Instruments has been made by or on behalf of the Issuer and the Guarantor unless that redemption, repurchase or repayment was (i) made by way of a direct exchange into new Parity Instruments and/or Junior Instruments in an amount which is no more than the amount of the Parity Instruments or Junior Instruments; or (ii) made in connection with a distribution resulting from a nominal value reduction of the Guarantor's ordinary shares; or (iii) made in connection with any employee compensation arrangement; or (iv) was itself mandatory under the terms and conditions of such Parity Instrument or Junior Instrument.